- About Us

 - Affiliates and Liaisons

-Established in 1989, the Program in Cognitive Science at Indiana University brings together faculty from many departments to study cognition and information.
+Established in 1989, the Program in Cognitive Science at Indiana University brings together faculty and students from many departments to study cognition and information.
 We celebrated our 25th anniversary in 2015.
 During 2010-2015, we ran the NSF-funded IGERT graduated training program on the dynamics of brain-body-environment systems in behavior and cognition.

 Cognitive Science at Indiana University offers many special strengths.
 The program is highly integrated, encouraging interdisciplinary cooperation between all the participating disciplines.

 Along with the participating departments, there are also a large number of special groups, labs and research centers affiliated with the Program.